The Simmons Bank Visa Platinum Credit Card: The Lowest Standard APR Available

 Who This Card Is Best For

-In addition, there are others with no current debt that realize that they may possibly incur debt in the future.
-These cardholders would be wise to have this card available in order to minimize their interest costs in the future.
+There are individuals with no current debt that realize that they may possibly incur debt in the future.
+These cardholders would be wise to have the Simmons Bank Visa Platinum available in order to minimize their interest costs in the future.

 It is always better to have no credit card debt than it is to revolve a balance.
 But, at the same time, it is smart to carry the credit card with the lowest possible standard interest rate, just in case.